JanPanjan/ANS/notes/practical-notebook.md

 ## Adjust minimum polyX tail length

 We still have to add some options to our command.
-We can try adjusting minimum polyX tail length used for detecting.
+Try adjusting minimum polyX tail length used for detecting.
 Default is 10.
 We can try with 5.

 ```bash
 fastp